austinrivas/grav-bootstrap/README.md

 ### Docker Port Already in Use

-If after you run `docker-compose up` you seen an error like:
+If after you run `docker-compose up` you see an error like:

 ```bash
 Starting grav-bootstrap ...